 By way of background, we have to remember that everyone is guilty before God because of the sin we inherited from Adam (Rom.
 5:12; cf. 1 Cor.
 15:21-22).
 In fact, there is not a single righteous person (Rom.
 3:10-11).
 We have all sinned (Rom.
 3:23).
 Therefore, everyone is guilty before the holy, righteous God no matter how young or how old.
 Furthermore, belief is a necessary requirement for salvation (John 3:18-19; Acts 16:31).

-First, there is no verse in Scripture which states that those unbelievers will go to hell because they were not old enough to believe.
-Since God is just, it would appear that He would allow these infants to go to Heaven.
+First, there is no verse in Scripture that states that those unbelievers will go to hell because they were not old enough to believe.
+Since God is just, it would appear that He would allow these infants to go to heaven.

 It is difficult to be dogmatic about this issue, but we can rest in the fact that God is holy, righteous, and just.
 Therefore, whatever God chooses to do with infants will be best for them.1

 - 1. References: Norman Geisler, "Infants, Salvation of," in The Baker Encyclopedia of Christian Apologetics, Grand Rapids: Baker, 1999, pp. 363-65.